SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-An integer is given which the initial **number** of points.
+You receive an integer, which represents the initial **number** of points.

 **Bonus points** are awarded according to the rules described below.

-Create a program that calculates
+Create a program, which calculates:

-- the **received** bonus points from the number
+- The **received** bonus points from the number

-- which is the initial **total number of points** - Which is the **number plus the bonus points.**
+- Which the initial **total number of points** is

+- Which the **number plus the bonus points** is

 If the number is up to **100 inclusive**, the bonus points are **5**.
 If the number is **greater than 100**, the bonus points are **20 percent of the number**.
 If the number is **greater than 1000**, the bonus points are **10 percent of the number**.

-Additional bonus points, accrued separately from the previous ones:
+Additional bonus points, added separately from the previous ones:

 - For an even number you add 1 point